tobgu/pyrsistent/README.rst

 In the cases where attempts at optimizations have been done, speed has generally been valued over space.

 Pyrsistent comes with two API compatible flavors of PVector (on which PMap and PSet are based), one pure Python implementation and one implemented as a C extension.
-The latter generally beeing 2 - 10 times faster than the former.
+The latter generally being 2 - 10 times faster than the former.
 The C extension will be used automatically when possible.
-It is currently only available for CPython 2.7 (and possibly 2.5 and 2.6, but this has not been tested).

 The pure python implementation is fully PyPy compatible.
 Running it under PyPy speeds operations up considerably if the structures are used heavily (if JITed), for some cases the performance is almost on par with the built in counterparts.

-Pyrsistent has been developed on Python 2.7 and is not yet tested on Python 3.x.
+Pyrsistent has been developed and tested on Python 2.7 and Python 3.2.
+It will most likely work on any later versions of Python 3 as well but no guarantees are given. :)

-Pyrsistent is greatly influenced by the persistent data structures that are part Clojures standard library.
+Pyrsistent is influenced by persistent data structures such as those found in the standard library of Clojure.
+It aims at taking these concepts and make them as pythonic as possible so that they can be easily integrated into any python program without hassle.

 Installation
 -------------